upbound/function-sdk-typescript/README.md

+**This repository has moved to the Crossplane GitHub org at <https://github.com/crossplane/function-sdk-typescript>**

 # Crossplane Function SDK for TypeScript

 A TypeScript SDK for building [Crossplane Composition Functions](https://docs.crossplane.io/latest/composition/compositions/).
 This SDK provides type-safe interfaces and utilities for creating functions that generate and manage Crossplane resources.